jeffhandley/react-composite-pages/README.md

 # React-Composition

+React-Composition composes univeral Container Components into pages using any combination of flux implementations.

+## Scenarios
-A common pattern with React is to separate your Presentational Components from Container Components.
-This is highlighted within the [Redux documentation](http://rackt.org/redux/docs/basics/UsageWithReact.html#container-and-presentational-components).

-The distinction is that Presentational Components should be dumb--operating only with props and callbacks, whereas Container Components are smart--connected to your Flux implementation, and in charge of managing state.
+A common pattern with React is to separate [Presentational Components from Container Components](http://rackt.org/redux/docs/basics/UsageWithReact.html#container-and-presentational-components).
+Presentational Components should be dumb--operating only with props and callbacks, whereas Container Components are smart--connected to your Flux implementation, and in charge of managing state.

 There are many scenarios for composing multiple React Container Components together onto a single page; including: